sy2002/QNICE-FPGA/doc/README.md

   MMIO addresses of the hardware registers as well as constant definitions for convenient access.

 * QNICE-FPGA supports the concept of routable STDIN and STDOUT.
-All Monitor IO functions as well as the C runtime are written to support this.
+All Monitor I/O functions as well as the C runtime are written to support this.
 Currently, serial in and keyboards are supported for STDIN and serial out and VGA are supported for STDOUT.
 Currently, STDIN and STDOUT can be only routed